Yéremy Pino: 2021–22 season and beyond

 Pino scored four times on 27 February 2022 as Villarreal won 5–1 at home to Espanyol, having only two goals for the season to his name before the game.
 He also became the youngest player to score a hat-trick in the first half of a La Liga match.
 In November 2023, he tore the anterior cruciate ligament (ACL) in his left knee, and was ruled out for the rest of the 2023–24 season, making his return the following summer.

 Crystal Palace

 On 29 August 2025, Pino signed for Premier League club Crystal Palace in a deal worth £26 million.
-He was assigned the number 10 shirt, replacing the outgoing Eberechi Eze.
+He was assigned the number 10 shirt, replacing the departing Eberechi Eze, who moved to Arsenal.

-On 2 October, Pino registered his first two goal contributions for Palace, assisting both Daniel Muñoz and Eddie Nketiah in a 2–0 away win over Dynamo Kyiv in the UEFA Conference League.
+On 2 October 2025, Pino registered his first two goal contributions for Palace, assisting both Daniel Muñoz and Eddie Nketiah in a 2–0 away win over Dynamo Kyiv in the UEFA Conference League.
 Pino scored his first goal for Crystal Palace in their 3–0 win over Liverpool in the fourth round of the EFL Cup on 29 October.